andraugust/andraugust.github.io/hiring-problem.md

 We see that the threshold is linear in $$R$$ and the win probability converges to a constant.
 Interestingly, this constant is $$1/e$$, meanwhile the slope of the threshold is about 0.37, close to $$1/e$$.

-So when all is said and done, the first 37% of candidates should be ignored, in which case the probability of choosing the best candidate maximizes at at least 37%.
+So when all is said and done, the first 37% of candidates should be ignored, in which case the probability of choosing the best candidate maximizes at 37% or more, depending on how many total candidates there are.

 Now you know, so go save your company!